-This is our sixth Modern Slavery Statement since the first was published in June 2017.
-It sets out SGS United Kingdom’s actions in 2021 to ensure that slavery and human trafficking did not take place in our supply chain nor in any part of our business.
+It sets out SGS United Kingdom’s actions in 2022 to ensure that slavery and human trafficking did not take place in our supply chain nor in any part of our business.
 It also sets out SGS Group actions and our current plans for the future.

 SGS SA is the ultimate parent company of SGS United Kingdom and the SGS Group.

-The SGS Group has recently published its SGS 2021 Sustainability Report, encompassing the environmental and societal impacts of our business activities using our Value to Society (V2S) model.
+The SGS Group has recently published its SGS 2022 Integrated Report, encompassing the environmental and societal impacts of our business activities using our Value to Society (V2S) model.
+The report also includes our 2022 Human Rights Report.
 Likewise, our Sustainability Ambitions 2030 sets human rights goals that enable us to create value where we operate.